Red Skelton: Burlesque to vaudeville (1929–1937)

 As burlesque comedy material became progressively more ribald, Skelton moved on.
 He insisted that he was no prude; "I just didn't think the lines were funny".
 He became a sought-after master of ceremonies for dance marathons (known as "walkathons" at the time), a popular fad in the 1930s.
 The winner of one of the marathons was Edna Stillwell, an usher at the old Pantages Theater.
 (Note: Edna Stillwell had two marriages following her divorce from Skelton, first to director Frank Borzage and then to Leon George Pound.)
 She approached Skelton after winning the contest and told him that she did not like his jokes; he asked if she could do better.
 They married in 1931 in Kansas City, and Edna began writing his material.
 At the time of their marriage Skelton was one month away from his 18th birthday; Edna was 16.

-When they learned that Skelton's salary was to be cut, Edna went to see the boss; Red resented the interference, until she came away with not only a raise, but additional considerations as well.
+When they learned that Skelton's salary was to be cut, Edna went to see the boss.
+Red resented her interference, until she came away with not only a raise, but additional considerations as well.
 Since he had left school at an early age, his wife bought textbooks and taught him what he had missed.
 With Edna's help, Skelton received a high school equivalency degree.
 (Note: Skelton became a well-read man with a fine memory which he began training in his youth.)

 The couple put together an act and began booking it at small midwestern theaters.
 When an offer came for an engagement in Harwich Port, Massachusetts, some 2,000 miles from Kansas City, they were pleased to get it because of its proximity to their ultimate goal, the vaudeville houses of New York City.
 To get to Massachusetts they bought a used car and borrowed five dollars from Edna's mother, but by the time they arrived in St. Louis they had only fifty cents.
 Skelton asked Edna to collect empty cigarette packs; she thought he was joking, but did as he asked.
 He then spent their fifty cents on bars of soap, which they cut into small cubes and wrapped with the tinfoil from the cigarette packs.
 By selling their products for fifty cents each as fog remover for eyeglasses, the Skeltons were able to afford a hotel room every night as they worked their way to Harwich Port.